 An elegant and entertaining account of the transformations of the Greek gods across the ages, from antiquity to the Renaissance and the present day

 In a lively, original history, Barbara Graziosi offers the first account to trace the wanderings of these protean deities through the millennia.
-Drawing on a wide range of literary and archaeological sources, The Gods of Olympus opens a new window on the ancient world and its lasting influence.
+Drawing on a wide range of literary and archaeological sources, The Gods of Olympus opens a new window on the ancient world, religion, mythology, and its lasting influence.

 At Home in Greece